Lahiru2579/Mini-IDS-Honeypot-Dashboard/README.md

 ## 🚀 How to Run

 **Prepare Your Project Folder**
 Could you please ensure that all your files are stored in one folder on your computer?
 Your folder should look like this:
-📁MINI IDS
+📁MINI IDS (main folder)
  -dashboard_ids.py
  -honeypot.py
-   📁 templates
+ ..📁 templates(sub folder)
  -dashboard.html

 1. Make sure you have Python installed.
 2. Install the needs: `pip install flask scapy`